BeverlyFigueroa/Projects/index.md

 ### Education

 I recently received my Cybersecurity Essentials Certificate of Proficiency from Weber State University.
-I currently am finishing up my Associate of Applied Science in Cybersecurity & Network Management Technology from Weber State University, and plan on receiving my Bachelor of Science in April 2025.
+I will soon receive my Associate of Applied Science in Cybersecurity & Network Management Technology (April of 2024), and plan on receiving my Bachelor of Science in the Spring of 2025.

-**[Cybersecurity Essentials Certificate of Proficiency](https://github.com/BeverlyFigueroa/Projects/blob/gh-pages/CybersecurityEssentials_eDimploma.pdf)**<br> from Weber State University, Summer 2023.
+**[Cybersecurity Essentials Certificate of Proficiency](https://github.com/BeverlyFigueroa/Projects/blob/gh-pages/CybersecurityEssentials_eDiploma.pdf)**<br> from Weber State University, Summer 2023.

 ### Professional Experience